10.5 Youth workers

 Status of youth worker

-In Slovenia, youth worker status applies to any person.
+In Slovenia, the status of the youth worker is accessible to every individual who expresses an intention to work as a youth worker.
 Youth workers in Slovenia can be paid employees or can be involved in youth activities on a voluntary basis.
 Involvement can be full- time or part-time among both paid employees and volunteers, also involving a rich variety of people.
-Evidence suggest (see report) that the majority of youth workers are trained via other professions: a research study from 2006 found that among the 263 people interviewed, 76 different occupations were reported.
+Evidence suggest (see country report Working with young people: the value of youth work in the European Union ) that the majority of youth workers are trained via other professions: a research study from 2006 found that among the 263 people interviewed, 76 different occupations were reported.

-Since 2008, the Catalogue of functions, jobs and titles (Katalog funkcij, delovnih mest in nazivov) specifies five roles (the data is valid from 8 December 2018) for those working in public sector (e.g. in publically funded youth centres):
+Since 2008, the Catalogue of functions, jobs and titles (Katalog funkcij, delovnih mest in nazivov) specifies five roles (the data is valid from 2021 ) for those working in public sector (e.g. in publicly funded youth centres):

 Table 1: Youth worker profession in classification of public sector professions